Tina Smith: Railroad safety

 In June 2019, Smith and nine other senators cosponsored the Safe Freight Act, a bill that would require freight trains to have one or more certified conductors and a certified engineer on board who can collaborate on how to protect the train and people living near the tracks.
 The legislation was meant to correct a Federal Railroad Administration rollback of a proposed rule intended to establish safety standards.

 Personal life

 Smith's husband, Archie Smith, is an independent investor, focusing largely on health care and medical companies.
 The couple have two sons.

 In May 2019, during a speech on the Senate floor, Smith described her experiences with getting help in college and in her early 30s for depression.

+On July 16, 2025, feeling ill, Smith was hospitalized and kept overnight for observation.